 We want to share with you some of the most recent unfair experiences that we have had as sellers on eBay.
-Don’t get us wrong, we have a decent amount of items on eBay and we will probably keep on selling there for longer, but, seriously, the way eBay have set up their policies, is mostly fair only for buyers, and not for sellers.
+Don’t get us wrong, we have a decent amount of items on eBay and we will probably keep on selling on their marketplace for a long time, but, seriously, the way eBay have set up their policies, is mostly fair only for buyers, and not for sellers.

-We have to be fair to say that in later years, especially since eBay got separated from PayPal, they have added some more policies that have helped a little, but for the most part, there are still a lot of buyers taking advantages of sellers like us that try to do the most honest and fair sales practices.
+We also have to be fair to say that in later years, especially since eBay got separated from PayPal, they have added some more policies that have helped a little, but for the most part, there are still a lot of buyers taking advantage of some eBay policy loopholes and sellers like us; sellers that try to do the most honest and fair sales practices.

 So without further ado, here you have 3 of the latest and most recent unfair cases we had:

 CASE NUMBER 1: THE MACBOOK AIR REPAIR GUY THAT DOESN’T KNOW WHAT HE BUYS.

 We sold to an eBay buyer, a MacBook Air 2012 13″ LCD Screen Assembly, complete, in a nice and working condition, and the listing title said very clear that it was a 2012 model, with the addition of the model number A1466.

 The listing description was very clear as well, indicating that it was for a 2012 macbook Air.